TrellisCommerce/magento-mass-reset-customer-password/README.md

+Brought to you and maintained by [Trellis Commerce](https://trellis.co/) - A full-service eCommerce agency based in Boston, MA

 # Trellis Mass Reset Customer Password

 Adds a new mass action when viewing the customers grid in admin that allows an admin to mass-reset the password of any